Venezuela crisis

 Where are Venezuelan families fleeing to?

-What dangers do they face en route?
+What dangers do people face en route?

 Both in the Darien jungle and on other routes, many fall prey to smugglers, traffickers and armed groups on the way, and unaccompanied or separated children are particularly vulnerable.